Filaments of crime: Informing policing via thresholded ridge estimation

 \section{Introduction}

-Previous research on spatial crime patterns acknowledges the general stability of crimes within a concentrated geographic area \citep{weisburd2004trajectories, groff2010important}.
-Within these concentrated areas, or hot spots, most investigations of policing tactics find that concentrated efforts on problem areas are an effective means of reducing crime \citep{sherman1995general, braga2010policing, braga2014effects}.
-Other approaches to investigating crime reduction strategies study the efficacy of patrolling strategies. \citet{koper1995just} and \citet{telep2014much} contribute to the patrol literature through a time-based investigation, finding that 15 minutes of police presence in a given hot spot significantly decrease both calls for service and Part I crime incidents.
-These recent practices suggest that the stability of places and efficiency of patrols allow for an optimization of tactics.
-Specifically, one way to optimize patrol routes is through a focus on temporal and spatial aspects of hot spots, decreasing the latter while still providing a presence to the community \citep{Camacho-Collados2015}.
+Investigations of hot spot policing tactics find that focused efforts on problem areas, such as staying at a block, effectively reduce crime \cite{braga2014effects, corsaro2019implementing}.
+Related research finds that 15 minutes of police presence in a given hot spot significantly decrease both calls for service and Part I crimes \cite{koper1995just, telep2014much}.
+These practices suggest that the stability of crime places allows for the optimization of tactics.
+Specifically, one way to optimize patrol routes is to a focus on the spatial aspects of hot spots, for example targeting streets and assigning prevention resources to them \cite{Camacho-Collados2015}.

-Practitioners and police officers rely on spatial analytics to identify hot spots to dictate their patrols.
-Common practices of identifying hot spots involve kernel density estimation (KDE), spatial ellipses, grid-thematic mapping, or the Getis-Ord Gi* statistic \citep{chainey2008utility, ratcliffe2010crime}.
-These techniques share the commonality of identifying a wide problem area with little regard to specific problem places, and an over-reliance on the applied bandwidth to identify the epicenter of a given hot spot \citep{Eck2005}.
-In doing so, the planning of specific patrol routes is left to the discretion of the police department.
-Recently, density ridge estimation has become a focal topic in statistics and a variety of application areas.
-The mathematics behind density ridge estimation aims to construct ridges that follow high-density areas, or modes, of a distribution, allowing for higher-dimensional extensions \citep{Ozertem2011, Chen2015c}.
+We explore the optimization of hot spot patrols by identifying density segments as targets for crime prevention.
+Hot spots have high-density centers depending on the parameters defined by the analyst \cite[pp. 356–357 ff. of][]{eck2012place}.
+Practitioners and police officers rely on spatial analytics to identify hot spots that dictate their patrols, often over-emphasizing the epicenter's value.
+This emphasis potentially over-patrols the core area and under-patrols the surrounding areas \cite{Eck2005}.
+Therefore, we propose and investigate an optimized patrol algorithm that identifies crime ridge densities in the surrounding hot spot to allow for a spread of patrol.